Enochteo/resume-analyzer/README.md

-#  SmartCV — AI-Powered Résumé Analyzer
+#  SmartCV — AI-Powered Resume Analyzer

 SmartCV is a Flask-based web app that helps you analyze and improve your résumé to better match job descriptions using GPT-3.5.
 It offers actionable AI feedback, rewriting tools, and keyword heatmaps to boost your ATS success.